JSTOR-Labs/plant-humanities/watermelon.md

 Certain characteristics of the watermelon made it conducive to racializing: its messiness when being eaten supposedly connoted uncleanliness, its easiness to grow implied laziness, its sweetness and color connoted childishness.
 These aspects of the fruit were bound up with representations of African-Americans whose taste for the melon were exaggerated to the point of naturalisation; the watermelon’s African origins were cited as an explanation for Black Americans’ apparently insatiable appetite for the fruit.
 Nineteenth-century newspapers were filled with anecdotes and reports which repeated these racial tropes until they masqueraded as truth.
 <param ve-image
-title="“_In the earliest study of the natural history of the African his absorptive powers in the matter of watermelons came to the front and has always staid there.
-It is one of his most salient characteristics_” (The New York Times, 1904)" url="https://ids.si.edu/ids/deliveryService?max_w=700&id=NMAAHC-6A6EEDA3268C2_2001"
+title="“In the earliest study of the natural history of the African his absorptive powers in the matter of watermelons came to the front and has always staid there.
+It is one of his most salient characteristics.”
+(The New York Times, 1904)" url="https://ids.si.edu/ids/deliveryService?max_w=700&id=NMAAHC-6A6EEDA3268C2_2001"
        fit="contain"
        attribution="National Museum of African American History & Culture">
 <param ve-image